 As I’m trying to teach my son to be a gentleman, I compliment him in this area every chance I get.
 “Thank you so much for getting the door for me, you’re such a gentleman.”
 “Clara, that was so nice of you to let that elderly lady go in front of you in line.”
 Or, this one’s from real life, “Thanks kids for suppressing your burp at the table.
 That’s good manners!”

 “You are one brave kid.
 To get up in front of your entire grade and give a speech is awesome!”
 Look for the small things that might be frightening for your children, and compliment their steps toward their goal.
 “You know, Max, it can be scary to learn to ride a bike.
 You showed courage in trying.”

 Self-control is not easy… even for adults.
 So when your child chooses to control himself, compliment him.
 “Son, I know you wanted to keep arguing with me about this, but I really appreciate your self-control.”
 “I’m going to tell Dad how you showed such great self-control in putting down your iPad without me having to remind you.”

 10. Compliment their ingenuity.

 “Man!
-I never would’ve thought to do that that way!
+I never would’ve thought to do it that way!
 You’re great at coming up with new ways to get things done.”
 Instead of telling them how you would do it, or the “best” or “fastest” way to do something, let them work through it themselves and then compliment them.
 “I loved the way you figured that out step by step.
 That’s ingenuity!”

-Tell us: how do you make a point of complimenting your children?
+How do you make a point of complimenting your children?